gvensan/solace-glossary/_posts/2021-09-09-access-control-list.md

 ---
 layout: post
 title: "Access Control List"
-excerpt: "ACLs are used to control which clients may connect to which Message VPNs, and which topics clients are allowed to publish and subscribe to in their Message VPN"
+excerpt: "ACLs are used to control which clients may connect to which Message VPNs, and which topics clients are allowed to publish and subscribe to in their Message VPN."
 acronym: "ACL"
 categories:
   - "Security"